Ballincollig: Amenities

-There is also another playground near the Lidl on the western side of the town.
+The amenities located in Ballincollig include a library, a multiplex cinema, playgrounds and shopping centres.
+Ballincollig Regional Park, a large park which includes the former gunpowder mill site, contains a number structures and canals associated with its former industrial use.
+The 135 acres park contains several sports pitches, a playground and a series of marked trails.

 Ballincollig is home to several crèches, five primary schools, and two secondary schools.
 The two secondary schools in Ballincollig are Coláiste Choilm and Ballincollig Community School.
 Ballincollig Community School is located in West Ballincollig and is next to the 'Church of Christ Our Light'.
 Coláiste Choilm is located in East Ballincollig and is near a doctor's practice and the town centre of Ballincollig.
 Two of the primary schools, Scoil Eoin and Scoil Mhuire, are located in the town centre near St Mary's and St John's church.
 Three of the primary schools, Scoil Barra, Gaelscoil Uí Ríordáin and Gaelscoil an Chaisleáin are located outside the centre.
 Several of the area's schools are Gaelscoileanna (Irish-speaking schools), providing for a large number of pupils who learn through the Irish language in the area.

-There are a number of shops along the main street, as well as a shopping center, Tesco and two Circle K refueling locations.
-In addition to restaurants and cafés, there are many take-away restaurants including traditional "chip shops", Chinese, Indian, halal, and others.
+In 2018, 2023 and 2024, the town won the "Large Urban Centre" category at the annual Tidy Towns awards.
+In 2024, it was named the tidiest town in Ireland.

 Places of interest

-The Ballincollig Royal Gunpowder Mills is located on the north side of the town next to the River Lee.
-Some buildings in the Gunpowder Mills are now in disrepair but the area is still open to walkers in the Regional Park.
-The park is popular with locals and features a playground, skate-park, fairy-walk and many walking trails.
-The park has been extended westward in recent years to the River Lee Walk at the Fionn Laoi housing estate.
+Ballincollig Regional Park, incorporating parts of the former Ballincollig Royal Gunpowder Mills, is on the north side of the town, along the River Lee.
+The 20-acre park contains a number of walking and cycling routes.

 The grave of Rory Gallagher is located at St Oliver's Cemetery just outside Ballincollig.
 His headstone is a replica of an award he received in 1972 for International Guitarist of The Year.

 The Coolroe Lime Kiln is an example of the historic quarrying in the Coolroe area of the town.

-Shops

-Large retailers in Ballincollig include Dunnes Stores, Lidl, Maxol, Tesco, two Aldi and two Supervalu outlets.
-Castle West Shopping Centre has a number of smaller outlets such as Specsavers.
-A weekly farmers market is also held at the shopping centre.

 Transport & communications

-History
+Rail

 The Cork to Macroom rail line served Station House (at the south end of Station Road).
 Ballincollig railway station was opened on 12 May 1866, closed to passenger traffic on 1 July 1935, closed to goods traffic on 10 March 1947 and finally closed altogether on 1 December 1953.